da380/NumericConcepts/README.md

 small size and header-only nature of the library, the latter method will likely be the most convenient.

-Within the application directory a simple CMAKE project that uses the library is shown, with both methods of inclusion shown.
+Within the application directory a simple CMake project that uses the library is shown.
+Both methods of inclusion implemented, with the option used set by the variable logical -DLibraryInstalled.

 ## Acknowledgements